 Day 6 - BEAUNE – MEURSAULT.
 Leave Beaune by way of La Bouzaise park and walk through the first Premiers Crus vineyards, heading to Pommard.
 This well-known village is huddled tightly around a church that is most remarkable for its square bell-tower.
 The wines of the village, celebrated around the globe, are of outstanding quality, deeply-coloured, firm and honest.
 Pass through Volnay and Monthélie, with its Romanesque church built in the 12th century, and Auxey-Duresses, a small village in a picturesque valley.
 Each of these villages produces its own distinct red and white wines, uniquely elegant and refined.
 After passing over the last vineyard-covered hill, you will fall upon Meursault, a beautiful village reputed for its white wines.
 Overnight Meursault for two nights.

 15 kms/9.4 miles

 Day 7 - MEURSAULT – circular walk around Meursault via La Rochepot.
 Making your way across the vineyards, arrive in the hamlets of Blagny and Gamay, and then pass through the forest that stretches across the heights of the Côte de Beaune.
 Reach La Rochepot, a village that boasts one of the most beautiful châteaux in Burgundy, dating to the 15th century.
 Descend to the village of Saint Aubin and its 10th century church.
 Crossing through the Grands Crus of Chassagne-Montrachet and Puligny-Montrachet, and the village of Puligny-Montrachet itself, you head to Meursault through Les Grands Crus at Les Perriéres.
-Lodging and breakfast in the same 2-star hotel.
+Lodging and breakfast in the same hotel.